 Local Attorneys to Help with Your Storm-Related Claims

 The damage caused by a hurricane can be devastating.
-Most recently, North Carolina found this to be true when Tropical Storm Florence ripped through the state after making landfall on September 14, 2018.
+Most recently, North Carolina found this to be true when Hurricane Florence ripped through the state after making landfall on September 14, 2018.
 While the storm eventually passed, the damage left behind was enormous.
 Widespread flooding was a major problem for much of the state, and tens of thousands of people were left without homes.
 As cleanup continues, there are many questions about post-hurricane insurance - what will be covered so people can start to rebuild their lives?
 Can anyone help with the claims process?

 Who and What Is Covered After a Hurricane

 Just like car insurance, the amount of coverage available through your homeowners insurance after a hurricane will depend on the type of policy you had.
 Those with standard policies will likely be covered for basic losses.
 Those who purchased larger policies may be covered for additional losses.

 While damage from wind and rain will likely be covered, any damage from flooding most likely will not, unless you purchased additional flood insurance beforehand.
 If the wind blew a tree trunk through your window, that would be covered under a basic homeowners policy.
 But if flooding after the hurricane damaged your basement, you may not be covered.

 North Carolina insurance law is covered under the North Carolina General Statutes, Chapter 58.
 These statutes outline the requirements for handling claims, and the rights of policyholders after a claim is made.

 When a claim needs to be made, the policyholder should let the insurance company know in writing or email.
 The adjusters and company should reply promptly to the claim and investigate it as soon as possible.
 That investigation should include an inspection of the damaged property, and if it doesn’t, policyholders should document this in writing.
 If it does, document how long the adjuster spent inspecting, and what was done and not done during that inspection.